RetroDECK/ES-DE/USERGUIDE-DEV.md

 ## Emulator setup

 ES-DE is a game browsing frontend and does not provide any emulation by itself.
-It does however come preconfigured for use with emulators as setup in the `es_systems.cfg` file.
+It does however come preconfigured for use with emulators as setup in the `es_systems.xml` file.
 By default it's primarily setup for use with [RetroArch](https://www.retroarch.com) but this can be modified if needed.
-If you're interested in customizing your es_systems.cfg file, please refer to the [INSTALL-DEV.md](INSTALL-DEV.md) document which goes into details on the structure of this file and more advanced configuration topics in general.
+If you're interested in customizing your es_systems.xml file, please refer to the [INSTALL-DEV.md](INSTALL-DEV.md) document which goes into details on the structure of this file and more advanced configuration topics in general.

 Installation and configuration of RetroArch and other emulators is beyond the scope of this guide, but many good resources can be found online on how to do this.

 A general recommendation regarding installation on Linux though is to try to avoid the versions included in the OS repositories as they're usually quite limited with regards to the number of available cores, and they're usually older versions.
 Instead go for either the Snap or Flatpak distributions or build from source.

-In order to use the default es_systems.cfg file, you need to make sure that the emulator binary is in the operating system's path.
+In order to use the default es_systems.xml file, you need to make sure that the emulator binary is in the operating system's path.
 On Unix systems this is normally not an issue (unless Flatpak is used) as a package manager has typically been used to install the emulator, and even if compiled from source there is a standardized directory structure which should have you covered.
 Likewise on macOS, it's assumed that the emulator is installed under the Applications folder so everything should just work.
 But for Windows you may need to add the emulator directory to your %PATH% variable manually (tip: open Settings from the Start menu and search for _path_).

 If installing RetroArch as Flatpak on Linux you have to work around an incredibly annoying deficiency of this type of software distribution which is that there will be no RetroArch executable directly available to run.
-To run RetroArch you would instead need to execute `flatpak run org.libretro.RetroArch` and to get ES-DE to work properly with this you either need to use a customized es_systems.cfg file, or create a shell script somewhere in your path that executes the Flatpak command.
+To run RetroArch you would instead need to execute `flatpak run org.libretro.RetroArch` and to get ES-DE to work properly with this you either need to use a customized es_systems.xml file, or create a shell script somewhere in your path that executes the Flatpak command.
 Here's an example of such a script:
 ```
 #!/bin/sh